-The West Yorkshire and Harrogate STP is built from six local area plans: Bradford District & Craven; Calderdale; Harrogate & Rural District; Kirklees; Leeds and Wakefield.
+The West Yorkshire and Harrogate Health and Care Partnership is built from six local area plans: Bradford District & Craven; Calderdale; Harrogate & Rural District; Kirklees; Leeds and Wakefield.
 This is based around the established relationships of the six Health and Wellbeing Boards and builds on their local health and wellbeing strategies.
 These six local plans are where the majority of the work happens.

 We have then supplemented the plan with work done that can only take place at a West Yorkshire and Harrogate level.
-This keeps us focused on an important principle of our STP - that we deal with issues as locally as possible
+This keeps us focused on an important principle of our health and care partnership - that we deal with issues as locally as possible

-The West Yorkshire and Harrogate STP has identified nine priorities for which it will work across West Yorkshire to develop ideas and plan for change, these are:
+The West Yorkshire and Harrogate Health and Care Partnership has identified nine priorities for which it will work across West Yorkshire to develop ideas and plan for change, these are: